 Robinhood is a trading platform focused on its app (although it does offer a web presence as well).
 It is feature-limited and built around ease of use.

-Through Robinhood users can trade a handful of the most popular assets on the market today: Stocks, options, ETFs and American Depositary Receipts (ADR).
+Through Robinhood users can trade a handful of the most popular assets on the market today: Stocks, options, ETFs and American Depositary Receipts (ADRs).
 A section of Robinhood known as Robinhood crypto has recently expanded this offering to include cryptocurrency as well.

 Robinhood offers relatively few tools for managing your investments.
 Each asset is presented with a small set of data such as pricing history, trade volume and other related statistics and purchasing information.
 Assets are grouped by market sector (e.g. technology stocks) and you can quickly look up similarly situated products to invest in.
 Users can invest easily, making purchases from money they have uploaded to their Robinhood account or selling assets and distributing the money back there.